 You feel as though you cannot step out your own front door without risking life and limb.
 You avoid parks, beaches, and strange neighborhoods because you never know when you may come face to face with one.
 When you do see one, your heart races, panic rises, and you change directions, cross the street, or enter a nearby store to avoid going near the manifestation of your four-legged nightmare.

-A fear of dogs is frighteningly common in our dog crazy society and with the numbers of our furry companions growing in direct comparison to the incidents of bites reported, cynophobia or the fear of dogs, is an equally growing phenomenon.
+A fear of dogs is frighteningly common in our dog-crazy society and with the number of our furry companions growing in direct comparison to the incidents of bites reported, cynophobia, or the fear of dogs, is an equally growing phenomenon.
 For people suffering from cynophobia or a fear of dogs, the condition can be almost debilitating in its irrational, potentially disabling episodes – how do you go anywhere in our cities, towns, or rural areas without coming across a dog?

 How people develop a fear of dogs depends on the situation.
 Although it is more common for the sufferer to have had a bad experience with a dog, being bitten is not necessary to be wary of our canine friends.
 A lack of positive exposure as a child increases the likelihood of cynophobia so even if someone was never bit or scared by a dog, they can still have an unnatural fear of dogs.
 Phobias can also develop as a type of panic attack as well and learning to overcome these episodes is crucial for sufferers to live a normal life.

 Learning to Cope with a Fear of Dogs

 The power of our own words can often be the catalyst on how we react in a situation.
 When a person who does not suffer from a fear of dogs encounters a stray, their reaction is be wary but also in control.
 They judge the situation, look for signs of aggression in the dog, and react accordingly.
 Their ‘self-talk’ may be as calm as ‘cute dog!’ or ‘that dog looks like it does not want to be bothered’.